DanielTakeshi/softagent_tfn/README.md

 ## CoRL 2022 Experiments

 Before this, make sure you have downloaded demonstration data [following our other repository's instructions][1].
-This includes both the cache and the demonstrations themselves.
+This includes both the model checkpoints and the demonstrations themselves.
 You may put the data in a different location if desired.